jaspector

 Wyoming statewide electrical wiring permit holders may receive a state electrical inspection separate from county building inspections.
 Coordinate timing of state and county inspections to avoid construction delays.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Sheridan County Public Works Department -- Planning and Zoning Division (county authority; Big Horn is unincorporated) before applying.
+Source: Sheridan County Public Works Department -- Planning and Zoning Division (county authority; Big Horn is unincorporated) ↗

 Properties in Big Horn are typically large-lot rural residential (5-40+ acres) or equestrian estates.
 A Building and/or Zoning Permit is required prior to construction, reconstruction, alteration, or change of use of any structure or lot.
 Additional specific permits required: Driveway Permit for any new or changed driveway accessing a County road; Septic Permit for new or replacement septic systems (including partial replacements); Flood Plain Development Permit for any activity within a FEMA-designated county floodplain area.

-Typical processing time is Not published; contact office at (307) 675-2420.
+Building permit processing times in unincorporated Sheridan County, WY typically run Not published; contact office at (307) 675-2420.
 Note on Powder Horn Ranch PUD: The Powder Horn Ranch planned unit development (PUD) north of Big Horn has its own PUD-specific conditions of approval beyond standard county building and zoning requirements.
 Prior to any new construction or renovation within Powder Horn Ranch, confirm PUD-specific requirements (architectural standards, landscape standards, HOA requirements) with Sheridan County Public Works and review the recorded PUD approval documents..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Sheridan County, WY.
 The following work is generally exempt: Agricultural and equestrian facility structures (pole barns, hay storage, stables, indoor arenas, corrals, equipment buildings) -- may qualify for agricultural exemptions under Sheridan County Agricultural Covenant rules; Family land transfers (Family Exemption available; does not automatically exempt from building permit requirements); Large Acreage Exemptions for parcels meeting county size thresholds.
 Note: Agricultural/Large-Lot exemptions are available in-office only (not downloadable).
 Contact Public Works to determine eligibility.
 Given Big Horn's identity as the polo capital, the equestrian economy is central to the area; many parcels have active agricultural operations and may have significant exemption eligibility.
 Confirm which specific structures require permits and which qualify for agricultural covenant exemptions.
+When in doubt, confirm with the local building department before starting work.